2023-Grp1-Express-Cart/ExpressCart/README.md

 # ExpressCart

 Welcome to the ExpressCart Application.
-This is an application that simulates the user and seller experience for running a Shopping Cart Application.
+This is a JavaFx application that simulates the user and seller experience for running a Shopping Cart Application.
 For this example we will use this application to sell Apple products.

 ## Usage
 In order to run the application please use the following command below: